COVID-19: Czech Republic mulls easing of restrictions this week

 On Tuesday, the Chamber of Deputies is scheduled to hold a debate on the extension of the state of emergency, set to expire on January 22.

 Yesterday, Prime Minister Andrej Babis told Czech Television that stationary shops, children’s clothing, shoewear and lingerie stores will be allowed to reopen on Tuesday.
-He added that while the situation appears to be improving, it might be too soon to relax the major restrictions.
+The Czech Premier added that while the situation appears to be improving on the COVID front, it might be too soon to relax the major restrictions.

 The hardest-hit country in Europe in early January, according to CDC data, the Czech Republic is toeing a fine line, and the government seeks to avoid making the same mistakes as last year, when it reopened shops, bars and restaurants a few weeks before Christmas only to see the number of coronavirus cases skyrocket in the second half of December, forcing yet another lockdown.